 They break out the science kits: like the forensic science kit or the physics kit.

-They learn why ooblek acts like quicksand and find many other reasons to mix non-edible stuff in the kitchen.
+And they learn why ooblek acts like quicksand and find many other reasons to mix non-edible stuff in the kitchen.

-The get busy in the kitchen.
+They get busy in the kitchen.

-They discover the many ways to prepare chicken.
+- They discover the many ways to prepare chicken.

-They make pizza dough for tonight’s dinner.
+- Also, they make pizza dough for tonight’s dinner.

-They bake doughnuts.
+- They bake doughnuts.

-They play games.
+Naturally, they play games.

-They do logic games like Mindbenders books.
+- Logic games like Mindbenders books.

-They learn new opening moves for chess.
+- They learn new opening moves for chess.

-They write their stories.
+Our kids write their stories.

 There’s nothing like listening to a seven-year-old share his mall shooting story.

-They read their books.
+Of course, they read their books.

 Horrible Histories First World War is a favourite amongst the youngest right now.
 And amongst the older kids, The Mother-Daughter Book Club, Life of Pi, and War & Peace (yes, you read that right, and no, it wasn’t my suggestion).

-They take care of animals.
+Because we homestead, they take care of animals.

 By far, our favourite project is learning to take care of our new kitty.

 Since we are new to our home, we’re also working on our new backyard together, as it is presently a forest with a handful of blasted rocks thrown in, plus a gorgeous view of the lake/river (depending on the time of day and when the neighbouring dam is in action).

 Moving to a new neighbourhood, there are new families to meet, teas to drink, and new babysitting jobs to pursue.

 With extra time, the oldest girls consider what part-time jobs they’d like to pursue.
 The full-time library position for three summer months?
 Join the chorus for Joseph and the Technicolour Dream Coat theatre presentation.

-There’s more freedom in the project season, but in some ways there’s a little more work on my part.
+There’s more freedom in the project season, but in some ways, there’s a little more work on my part.